lifeisstillgood/TomorrowsManifesto/chapterone.rst

 also if money is just a score then the current distribution is political - so mass debt forgiveness becomes easier when one guy rules but is it a bad idea? if debt is only way for many people to keep up - why not? build debt that is valuable ?

+Bitcoing faiks to solce the fair / acdeptbale fistribition problem
+- we have legacy of thiusands years violent kelptomaina as our legacy start point and now the question is whats fair? central bank currencies are most likely solution and we still need to ask whats fair - and whats most edfective - see democractic voting in compnaies suddenly i get a share of control over millions of capital?

 therapy
 --------